Cross-dressing ceramicist creates Brit museum show

-LONDON The unnamed craftsmen who fashioned the countless treasures of the British Museum are to be honoured in an exhibition curated by artist Grayson Perry, the museum said this week.
+LONDON The unnamed craftsmen who fashioned the countless treasures of the British Museum are to be honored in an exhibition curated by British artist Grayson Perry, the museum said this week.

 The cross-dressing ceramicist has selected 190 objects from the museum's vast collections to be displayed together with his own works.

-Many of the artefacts selected by the Turner Prize winner are little known, and form a cross-culture mix of the contemporary and the ancient.
+Many of the artifacts selected by the Turner Prize winner are little known, and form a cross-culture mix of the contemporary and the ancient.

 An Asante ceremonial deerskin hat from Ghana and Japanese shrines from the Edo period sit alongside Hello Kitty hand towels and Perry's hair in a ceramic coffin.